2017 Fayzabad protests

-The 2017 Fayzabad protests were a series of protests held by the Tehreek-e-Labbaik Pakistan (TLP) from 8 November 2017 to 18 December 2017 at the Fayzabad Interchange.
+The 2017 Faizabad protest was a sit in held by the Tehreek-e-Labbaik Pakistan (TLP) from 8 November 2017 to 18 December 2017 at the Faizabad Interchange.
 The protests were caused by the change of the word oath to declaration in the Elections Bill 2017.
 The protesters demanded the resignation of Minister for Law and Justice Zahid Hamid.

 The TLP's objective was achieved as the Pakistani law minister Zahid Hamid stepped down on 27 November 2017 culminating in an end to the protests that continued for 20 days without harm until, despite all the warnings given out by various religious groups about the sensitivity of the matter, because of the violence and the disturbance caused by the protesters the government was forced to use force against the protestors.

 Demands

-They demanded that the government identify and punish those persons responsible for the change of wording in the declaration of the prophethood of Muhammad in the election laws and the resignation of Law Minister Zahid Hamid over accusations of removing the clause.
+They demanded that the government identify and punish those persons responsible for the change of wording in the declaration of the Finality Of prophethood of Prophet Muhammad in the election laws and the resignation of Law Minister Zahid Hamid over accusations of removing the clause.